Scrape and combine multiple web-pages

 The Solution: After facing this problem multiple times, with multiple blogs, I had had enough.
 Through work on my Telegram bot, and experimentation on extracting the core of an article, along with its reading time, I had gained a little experience in using Mozilla's Readability library.
 This library allows you to parse any HTML file, and extract its core content in either HTML or text format.

-Getting links can be as simple as running a querySelectorAll on a webpage.
+file.
+Getting links for this file can be as simple as running a document.querySelectorAll

-3. Generate a server-side DOM for the HTML via JSDOM, and attach Readability to it.
+- Generate a server-side DOM for the HTML via

-4. If Readability is able to parse the blog, it's appended synchronously to the output.html file.
+to it. - If Readability is able to parse the blog, it's appended synchronously to the

 If your code runs without any errors, you get an HTML file with all the data at the end.
 You can use this data to skim the blog, store it in a archive, or send it to an e-reader :)